 From the get-go, expectations are high for the new Yoshi's to offer a musical experience that equals or surpasses that delivered by any jazz club in the nation.
 So how much of a ripple can we expect from the new fish jumping into our jazz pond?

 Shot in the arm

 Like the Jack London Square location, the new Yoshi's will host two shows a night, seven days a week.
 If they do anywhere near capacity business, which isn't an absurd assumption (at least until the newness of the club wears off), that translates to more than 5,600 patrons a week.
-If you add in the numbers from the 330-seat Oakland club, the two Yoshi's could draw as many as 10,000 fans per week.

 That number represents a very big slice of the available pie.
 And it makes one wonder, who will be left to support jazz at other clubs and restaurants?